Deadicated03/Complex-Data-Management/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-📌 Description of qc.c
+📌 Description of qc.c (`composite query`)

-This program processes two CSV files, R.csv and S.csv, to compute the sum of column E from S for all entries where R.A = S.A and R.C = 7.
+This program processes two CSV files, `R.csv` and `S.csv`, to compute the sum of column E from S for all entries where R.A = S.A and R.C = 7.
-It efficiently scans both files and outputs the results into O3.csv.
+It efficiently scans both files and outputs the results into `O3.csv`.
 This implements the following SQL query:

 SELECT S.A, SUM(S.E)
 FROM R, S